LineageOS/lineage_wiki/_includes/templates/device_build.md

 {% include tip.html content="If you are not accustomed to using Linux, this is an excellent chance to learn.
 It’s free -- just download and run a virtual machine (VM) such as
 [VirtualBox](https://www.virtualbox.org), then install a Linux distribution such as [Ubuntu](https://www.ubuntu.com) ([AOSP vets Ubuntu as well](https://source.android.com/source/initializing.html)).
 Any recent 64-bit version should work great, but the latest is recommended.
-There are plenty of instructions on setting VirtualBox up with Ubuntu, so I'll leave that to you." %}
+There are plenty of instructions on setting VirtualBox up with Ubuntu, so we'll leave that to you." %}

 Let's begin!